bm2-lab/PanPep/README.md

           --C INT: Number of bases (default: 3)
-          --R INT: Peptide Index matrix vector length (default: 3) --L INT: Peptide embedding length (default: 75) We provided three examples in different learning settings to show you how to use PAML to predict the peptide and TCR regconition.
+          --R INT: Peptide Index matrix vector length (default: 3) --L INT: Peptide embedding length (default: 75) We provided three examples in different learning settings to show you how to use PAML to predict the peptide and TCR recognition.
-### Few-shot learning setting
+### Few-shot setting
 Command:

     python PAML.py --learning_setting few-shot --input ./Data/Example_few-shot.csv --output ./Output/Example_few-shot_output.csv

 * input.csv: input csv file contains three columns: Peptide, CDR3 and Label, which represents the peptide sequence, TCR CDR3 squence and their binding specificiy.
-In the Label column, there are three values: 1 indicating binding, 0 indicating non-binding and Unknown.
-Then, known peptide-CDR3 pairs will be used to construct the TCR support set to fine-tune the basic meta learner and Unknown peptide-CDR3 pairs will be used to construct the TCR query set for being predicted.
+In the Label column, there are three values: 1 indicating binding, 0 indicating non-binding and unknown.
+Then, known peptide-CDR3 pairs will be used to construct the TCR support set to fine-tune the basic meta learner and unknown peptide-CDR3 pairs will be used to construct the TCR query set for being predicted.
 * output.csv: out csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
-All the peptide-CDR3 pairs are the Unknown pairs in the input file.
+All the peptide-CDR3 pairs are the unknown pairs in the input file.
-### Zero-shot learning setting
+### Zero-shot setting
 Command:

     python PAML.py --learning_setting zero-shot --input ./Data/Example_zero-shot.csv --output ./Output/Example_zero-shot_output.csv